-Next year will be one of celebration for the whole country.
-In 2022 Her Majesty the Queen will mark 70 years as reigning monarch.
-As part of the Platinum Jubilee celebrations, towns across the UK are being invited to bid for city status.
+This year will be one of royal celebration as Her Majesty the Queen marks 70 years as reigning monarch.
+As part of the Platinum Jubilee celebrations, towns across the UK were invited to bid for city status.

-Middlesbrough Council is leading a bid to have the honour bestowed on our town.
+Middlesbrough Council led a bid to have the honour bestowed on our town.

-The government sets out clear guidelines for the evidence we must provide.
+The government set out clear guidelines for the evidence we had to provide.

-We’ll also detail our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.
+We also detailed our record of innovation – from our industrial beginnings right through to our present day digital pioneers – and our vibrant and welcoming community.

-We will set out Middlesbrough’s Royal associations and proudly look back on previous visits from the Royal Family.
+And we set out Middlesbrough’s Royal associations, proudly looking back on previous visits from the Royal Family.

-We also have the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.
+We also had the difficult job of narrowing down a list of notable figures from Middlesbrough who have made significant contributions to society.

-There will also be a focus on statistics, like our population and economic activity.
+There was also a focus on statistics, like our population and economic activity.

-The bid will highlight our green spaces, sport and leisure facilities, and our close links with the voluntary sector.
+The bid highlights our green spaces, sport and leisure facilities, and our close links with the voluntary sector.

 That’s a lot to cram into roughly 20 pages!

-As part of the bid we can submit up to 50 photographs.
-The guidance states they should be of places within the area that would be the city centre.
+As part of the bid we could also submit up to 50 photographs.
+The guidance stated they should be of places within the area that would be the city centre.

 You can read the bid in full here: